fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 and slowly came to realize that I was in the wrong place for a lifelong career.

-Many of my friends are engineers.
-I saw the things they were working on, and I was envious.
+Many of my friends are engineers, working on really interesting problems (and a few frivolous ones).
+I was envious of their work and their technical know-how.
 So many cool things to make.
 So many dryly hilarious programs, inside jokes, and stupid nonsense you can create, just for the lols.

 (I mean, come on.
 [This](http://terriblecolors.com/) is sheer brilliance.)